syncfusion-content/xamarin-docs/Xamarin/Scheduler/data-bindings.md

 #### Add exception appointment to recurrence pattern

 You can change any occurrence appointment which is an exception from the recurrence pattern appointment by using the `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of `ScheduleAppointment`.
-The `RecurrenceId` of changed occurrence should holds the exact recurrence pattern `Id` of the appointment.
+The `RecurrenceId` of changed occurrence should holds the exact recurrence pattern appointment `Id`.
 You should add the created exception recurrence appointment to the schedule [DataSource](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms.SfSchedule.html#Syncfusion_SfSchedule_XForms_SfSchedule_DataSource).
 {% tabs %}
 {% highlight c# %}